jbunke/jbunke.github.io/about.md

 ---

-A comprehensive CV/resume can be produced upon request
+A comprehensive CV/resume can be provided upon request